PIRMO PAREIKALAVIMO GARANTIJOS KONCEPCIJOS MODERNIZAVIMAS LIETUVOS IR RUSIJOS TEISINĖSE SISTEMOSE

 How to Cite

 Nemeikšis, G. (2016).
 PIRMO PAREIKALAVIMO GARANTIJOS KONCEPCIJOS MODERNIZAVIMAS LIETUVOS IR RUSIJOS TEISINĖSE SISTEMOSE: The Modernisation of a Concept of the First Demand Guarantee in Lithuanian and Russian Legal Systems.
-Taikomieji Tyrimai Studijose Ir Praktikoje - Applied Research in Studies and Practice, 12(1), 83–91.
-Retrieved from https://ojs.panko.lt/index.php/ARSP/article/view/23
+Taikomieji Tyrimai Studijose Ir Praktikoje - Applied Research in Studies and Practice, 12(1), 83-91. https://ojs.panko.lt/index.php/ARSP/article/view/23